-December: Islamic Society of Mike to join in breaking the day’s fast during Ramadan.
+December: Islamic Society of Milwaukee - joined in breaking the day’s fast during Ramadan.

 4 nights in October: “Interfaith Conversation: Community in a Time of Crisis” series of discussions held at the Islamic Society of Milwaukee, Congregation Shalom, the Baha’i Center and St. John Vianney Parish. discussing their faith’s tradition’s view of violence, the taking of life, etc.

-BUDGET CONCERNS: in tight budget year it is easy for governor and legislator to target vulnerable populations; CAN following closely with special emphasis on protecting BadgerCare (health insurance, Wisconsin Shares (childcare subsidy) SAGE (reduces class size) and the new prescription drug assistance program; CAN also calling attention to conditions at the Supermax prison;
+Budget concerns: In tight budget year it is easy for governor and legislators to target vulnerable populations; CAN following closely with special emphasis on protecting BadgerCare (health insurance, Wisconsin Shares (childcare subsidy) SAGE (reduces class size) and the new prescription drug assistance program; CAN also calling attention to conditions at the Supermax prison;

-PIIC 4 Tuesdays in March 2002 “Looking at he US thru a world lens”; also sponsoring with PEACE ACTION even on Human Rights Day, with Matt Rothschild editor of “The Progressive”
+PIIC - 4 Tuesdays in March - 2002; “Looking at the US Through a World Lens”; also sponsoring with PEACE ACTION even on Human Rights Day, with Matt Rothschild editor of “The Progressive”

-ALIKE AND DIFFERENT: extensive curriculum manual for Alike and Different published $20
+Alike and Different: extensive curriculum manual for Alike and Different published for $20

-PIIC: 4 Tuesday attracted over `100 people to each session.
+PIIC: 4 Tuesdays in March attracts over 100 people to each session.

-BEYOND RACISM: youth planning retreat. rec’d a grant will enable to conduct a planning retreat with a diversity of high school students to explore what it is that the faith community can and should do to break down racist barriers
+Urban-Suburban advisory committee: Beyond Racism youth planning retreat.
+Receives a grant and will enable to conduct a planning retreat with a diversity of high school students to explore what it is that the faith community can and should do to break down racist barriers

 Published “Passing the Buck” report detailing the extent to which the use of food pantries, homeless shelters, and charitable health care has risen since W-2 began.
 Interfaith Conference has voice on national scene as Congress reauthorized 1996 welfare reform law.
 At state level conference serves on an advisory panel to the Dept of Workforce Development;

-OVERLOW SHELTER: after 3 years in congregations, 3 years in the gym of the rescue mission, Aug 2002 moved to St. Francis Parish, and soon services will be expanded and move in 2003 into renovated “Cathedral Center” at the Cathedral of St. John.
+Overflow Shelter: After 3 years inside congregations, 3 years in the gym of the Rescue Mission, on Aug 2002 the shelter moved to St. Francis Parish, and soon services will be expanded and move in 2003 into renovated “Cathedral Center” at the Cathedral of St. John.

-ANNUAL LUNCHEON Dec.
-5, Reggie Moor of Urban Underground keynote “Valuing Youth in Our Community”’ Zeidler: Ref.
-Robert Seater in recognition of his tremendous ministry in the area of communications and his commitment to raising important public issues thru a variety of media; Huebschmann: St. James Episcopal Parish (for allowing homeless to sleep on their grounds) Youth Awards: Interfaith Youth Forum;
+Annual Luncheon: Dec.
+5th.
+Reggie Moor of Urban Underground keynote “Valuing Youth in Our Community”’ Zeidler Award: Rev. Robert Seater in recognition of his tremendous ministry in the area of communications and his commitment to raising important public issues thru a variety of media; Huebschmann Award: St. James Episcopal Parish (for allowing homeless to sleep on their grounds) Youth Awards: Interfaith Youth Forum;

 Heidi Rattner joins staff to staff Beyond Racism and CAN

-BEYOND RACISM getting people out to testify at a public hearing of Milwaukee County Board Task Force on Segregation and Race Relations Sept 3 Washington Park Senior Center; Interfaith Conference lobbied to form this task force; hosting talking circles in Wauwatosa about community concerns relative to Mayfair Mall tensions and incidents involving youth. ; developing program models that will take multi-cultural dialogue to other suburban communities; sponsored a youth retreat; focusing on youth programs; working with other groups to address racist literature that was distributed throughout Riverwest; ; advocacy for preserving chapter 220 program ; press conference on behalf of the local Equal Employment Opportunity Commission office
+Beyond Racism getting people out to testify at a public hearing of Milwaukee County Board Task Force on Segregation and Race Relations on Sept 3rd at Washington Park Senior Center; Interfaith Conference lobbied to form this task force; hosting talking circles in Wauwatosa about community concerns relative to Mayfair Mall tensions and incidents involving youth; developing program models that will take multi-cultural dialogue to other suburban communities; sponsored a youth retreat; focusing on youth programs; working with other groups to address racist literature that was distributed throughout Riverwest; ; advocacy for preserving chapter 220 program ; press conference on behalf of the local Equal Employment Opportunity Commission office.

 CAN successes in budget: Medicaid, BadgerCare, child care assistance for working families, grants to homeless shelters, Emergency assistance program for homeless families (including increase in funding)